-Assumptions/ Uncertainties Description Impacts the following outcomes Potential over/under estimation of net benefits of restriction Potential magnitude of impact Hazards Non-threshold effect The suggested cancer mechanisms may have a threshold even if the current data does not allow identification of this.
-Risk estimates Baseline cancer cases Benefits of restriction Over High Assumed linearity for low exposure levels The dose response relationship were derived by linear extrapolation, which may lead to an overestimation of risks, especially at very low exposure levels.
-Risk estimates Baseline cancer cases Benefits of restriction Over High Cancer risk from non-respirable fraction The dose-response relationship agreed by RAC is derived for the respirable fraction.
-By applying the dose-response function to the inhalable fraction, the Dossier Submitter extrapolates the cancer risk levels of respirable fraction.
-Risk estimates Baseline cancer cases Benefits of restriction Over (small possibility for under estimation) Medium Skin and respiratory sensitisation, asthma effect The quantification of impacts considers only cancer cases Baseline impacts Risk reduction capacity Benefits of restriction Under Low Reproductive toxicity The quantification of impacts considers only cancer cases Baseline impacts Risk reduction capacity Benefits of restriction Under Low Exposure and ri Exposure and risk Exposure measurements and modelling The number of measurements vary between industrial sectors.
+Assumptions/ Uncertainties Description/ Justification Reference Impacts the following outcomes Potential over/under estimation of net benefits of restriction Potential magnitude of impact metric.
+By applying the dose-response function to the inhalable fraction, the Dossier Submitter extrapolates the cancer risk levels of the respirable fraction to the non- respirable fraction to characterise all cancer effects (local and systemic) resulting from exposure to the cobalt salts.
+Skin and respiratory sensitisation, asthma effect The focus of the restriction is on the carcinogenicity of the cobalt salts.
+The quantification of impacts do not consider other health effects.
+Section 1.2.4.1 Baseline impacts Risk reduction capacity Benefits of restriction Under Low Reproductive toxicity The focus of the restriction is on the carcinogenicity of the cobalt salts.
+The quantification of impacts do not consider other health effects.
+Section 1.2.4.1 Baseline impacts Risk reduction capacity Benefits of restriction Under Low Exposure values The number of measurements vary between industrial sectors.
 In some sectors only one measurement is available for some activities and for some activities the exposure is based on modelling.
 Very few data are available in the literature to validate the data presented by industry.
-Risk estimates Baseline cancer cases Risk reduction capacity Benefits of restriction Both High Analytical methods The measurement procedures used for the monitoring of cobalt concentration in air do not allow detecting values below 1μg Co/m3.
-Risk estimates Baseline cancer cases Over Low
+Section 1.2.5.2 Appendix 3 Risk estimates Baseline cancer cases Risk reduction capacity Benefits of restriction Both High Analytical methods The measurement procedures presently used for the monitoring of cobalt concentration in air do not allow detecting values below 1μg Co/m 3 .
+Exposure levels may be lower than those reported for some activities.
+Section 2.6.3 Risk estimates Baseline cancer cases Over Low